Are all classic movies old movies? Must they be old to be classic? How old? Can a movie be a classic without being old?

 Well right there you have fodder for several all-nighter discussions.
 And you’d still be left without answers.

-As we have often pointed out, a movie warrants the coveted “classic” designation because it weathers beautifully over years, providing visual pleasure, emotional drive and excitement to audiences over several generations.
+As we have often pointed out, a movie warrants the coveted “classic” designation because it weathers beautifully over years, providing visual pleasure, emotional drive and excitement to audiences over many generations.

 So by that standard, yes indeed, a movie must age before being considered a classic.

 Not many movies, but more than you might suspect, can meet that qualification.
-Often a picture is declared a “classic” by over-enthused critics the instant of its initial release.
+Often a picture is declared a “classic” by over-enthused, gushing critics the instant of its initial release.
 Then, when seen a decade or two later, it plays flat and dated.

 We agree.
 Now what’s your definition of a classic?
 And how old must a movie be before qualifying?